Tornadoes in February? In the Great Lakes? Storms leave a trail of destruction

 “There are still numerous reports of wires down in the area,” police said.
 “While there is significant damage to houses in the area, no one was hurt.”

-More than 100 miles to the southwest, a possible tornado damaged homes and barns and knocked down trees and power lines in Calhoun County's Lee Township, the sheriff's office said on Facebook.
-Crews cleared roads for rescue teams, but no injuries were reported.
+More than 100 miles (160 kilometers) to the southwest, a confirmed tornado damaged homes and barns and knocked down trees and power lines in Calhoun County, near the city of Marshall, sheriff's and weather authorities said.

+Warning sirens jolted residents of central Ohio awake as a possible tornado hit near Columbus.

+Carole Essex's family — husband Andy, their infant and a 2-year-old — were asleep at their home in Columbus as the storm approached.
+When they became aware of the threat, they ran for cover.

+Two other storms in Ohio were confirmed as tornadoes, one in Montgomery and Greene counties in southwestern Ohio and one east of Columbus in Licking County, the National Weather Service said on X, formerly Twitter.

-At one point, over 50,000 customers in Ohio and Michigan lacked power Wednesday, according to PowerOutage.us.
+At one point, more than 50,000 customers in Ohio and Michigan lacked power Wednesday, according to PowerOutage.us.

 Geneva resident Rebecca Harrington said the storm “cycloned” into her home and collapsed its foyer area.